 Jumps with hands up grants the avatar a superpower, namely wings, and increases the height of the jump to reach further collectibles

-The children are required to replicate a predeterminated posture by remaining motionless in that posture for a predetermined amout of time
+The children are required to replicate a predetermined posture by remaining motionless in that posture for a predetermined amount of time

 Participants: